lisa-kuipers26/bookdown/data/README.md

 Gapminder was retrieved from the dslabs package and saved as an csv and rds file and describes the health and income of several countries over an extended time

 EDCC_daily.csv describes the amount of cases and deaths of covid19 in different countries per day.
 The data can be found at: https://www.ecdc.europa.eu/en/covid-19/data

+The daur2 folder contains nothing of interest as it's only used as an example for data organizing